antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/unittest.rst

    .. method:: loadTestsFromTestCase(testCaseClass)

-      Return a suite of all test cases contained in the :class:`TestCase`\ -derived :class:`testCaseClass`.
+      Return a suite of all tests cases contained in the :class:`TestCase`\ -derived :class:`testCaseClass`.

+      A test case instance is created for each method named by :meth:`getTestCaseNames`.
+By default these are the method names beginning with ``test``.
+If :meth:`getTestCaseNames` returns no methods, but the :meth:`runTest` method is implemented, a single test case is created for that method instead.

    .. method:: loadTestsFromModule(module)

-      Return a suite of all test cases contained in the given module.
+      Return a suite of all tests cases contained in the given module.
 This method searches *module* for classes derived from :class:`TestCase` and creates an instance of the class for each test method defined for the class.